-In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program, from licensing the use of our ecommerce technology and from referral fees for Medicare Internet leads.
+In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program and from licensing the use of our ecommerce technology.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
 Our technology licensing business allows carriers to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
 In both our sponsorship and our technology licensing businesses, we are typically paid performance-based fees.
+We also derive revenue from fees we earn through the generation and delivery of leads to third parties, primarily for the Medicare insurance market.